getify/You-Dont-Know-JS/get-started/ch1.md

 In other words, JavaScript was a marketing ploy to try to position this language as a palatable alternative to writing the heavier and more well-known Java of the day.
 It could just as easily have been called "WebJava", for that matter.

 There are some superficial resemblances between JavaScript's code and Java code.
-But those are actually mostly from a common root: C (and to an extent, C++).
+Those similarities don't particularly come from shared development, but from both languages targeting developers with assumed syntax expectations from C (and to an extent, C++).

 For example, we use the `{` to begin a block of code and the `}` to end that block of code, just like C/C++ and Java.
 We also use the `;` to punctuate the end of a statement.

-In fact, the relationships run even deeper than the superficial.
+In some ways, legal relationships run even deeper than the syntax.
 Oracle (via Sun), the company that still owns and runs Java, also owns the official trademark for the name "JavaScript" (via Netscape).
 This trademark is almost never enforced, and likely couldn't be at this point.

-Some have suggested we use JS instead of JavaScript.
+For these reasons, some have suggested we use JS instead of JavaScript.
 That is a very common shorthand, if not a good candidate for an official language branding itself.
+Indeed, these books use JS almost exclusively to refer to the language.

-To distance the language from the Oracle-owned trademark, the official name of the language specified by TC39 and formalized by the ECMA standards body is: ECMAScript.
+Further distancing the language from the Oracle-owned trademark, the official name of the language specified by TC39 and formalized by the ECMA standards body is **ECMAScript**.
 And indeed, since 2016, the official language name has also been suffixed by the revision year; as of this writing, that's ECMAScript 2019, or otherwise abbreviated ES2019.

-In other words, JavaScript (in your browser, or in Node.js) is *an* implementation of the ES2019 standard.
+In other words, the JavaScript / JS that runs in your browser or in Node.js, is *an* implementation of the ES2019 standard.

 | NOTE: |
 | :--- |